cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README-DB2WH.md

     > This step will install DB2WH Operator and instance into cluster.
 You can login to CP4D Console (Refer Step 30) and verify the service instance.

+### Create DB2WH database instance

-34. You can manually create the database for DB2WH by following the instructions https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=warehouse-creating-database-deployment
+35. You can manually create the database for DB2WH by following the instructions https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=warehouse-creating-database-deployment

     > This step will create the database on the cluster using CP4D Console